kinoz01/zone01-Projects/ascii-art/color/README.md

 go run . --color=<color> <substring to be colored> string [banner]
 ```

-- You can also directly color text:
+- You can also directly color text without using substring:

 ```console
 go run . --color=<color> <text to be colored> [banner]